cowboysdude/Under_Cabinet/README.md

 ## Under cabinet

 You can use the diffusers or not either way it doesn't matter [I used them because I had them] You can install diffusers or stick led's directly to under cabinet.

+## 5v or 12v?

+I use 5v for most my projects for one simple reason.... they do not get hot.
+12v can get hot, the wiring can get hot.
+Just proceed and please be careful.

 ## Power Supply